School rampage in Brazil leaves 8 dead, many wounded

 "Then a lot of kids started running out, all screaming," he said.
 "It didn't take long until police arrived."

-The Raul Brasil Professor public school has more than 1,600 students from elementary to high school grades, teachers gathered outside said.
+The public school has more than 1,600 students from elementary to high school grades, teachers gathered outside said.

-Latin America's most populous nation has the largest number of annual homicides in the world, but school shootings are rare.

-In 2011, 12 students were killed by a gunman who roamed the halls of a school in Rio de Janeiro, shooting at them.

 President Jair Bolsonaro ran on a platform that included promises to crack down on criminals, in part by expanding public access to guns.
 Soon after his Jan.
 1 inauguration, Bolsonaro issued a decree making it easier to buy a gun.